DUNDAI1998/RflyPano/README.md

 ![Real World Panorama Example](assets/realworld_example.png)

-To assess the sim-to-real gap of the proposed dataset, we collect real-world panoramic images using an ultra-low-altitude UAV equipped with a four-fisheye camera configuration.
+To assess the sim-to-real gap of the proposed dataset, we collect real-world panoramic images using an ultra-low-altitude fully custom UAV equipped with a four-fisheye camera configuration.
 The hardware platform is continuously optimized to narrow the gap between simulation and reality.
 Additional real-world scenes will be included in the benchmark upon acceptance.

 ![UAV Hardware Example](assets/panoUAV.jpg)